nrb/resume/resume.rst

 Positions Held
 ==============

 :2021-present: Senior Member of Technical Staff, VMware.
-Developing and maintaining `Tanzu Community Edition`_
+Developed and maintained `Tanzu Community Edition`_

     * Coached internal and external contributors to `Tanzu Community Edition`_
     * Coordinated with broader Tanzu team to improve usability and iteration times when developing Tanzu plugins